RACP exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 atrium and left ventricle.
 A variety of haemodynamic and clinical problems can reduce the reliability of this estimate, including mitral valve disease, reduced left ventricular compliance and pulmonary disease.
 In intensive care unit patients, heart failure patients

-and patients undergoing high-risk surgery, the use of pulmonary artery catheters has not been shown to Strengthen survival.
+and patients undergoing high-risk surgery, the use of pulmonary artery catheters has not been shown to Boost survival.
 Right bundle branch block is a complication of catheter insertion, placing patients with pre-existing left bundle branch block at risk of complete heart block.
 Ventricular and supraventricular tachycardias are well-recognised complications.

 Question: 489